-This Chapter introduces the basic rules and regulations about this system.
+This Chapter introduces the basic rules and regulations about DAVE RULES.
 It also details the numerous aspects of your character, detailing each briefly.
 After reading this, you should have a fair idea of how the system operates.

-There are three levels of difficulty in this system: Standard (15), Taxing (20) and Extreme (25).
+There are three levels of difficulty: Standard (15), Taxing (20) and Extreme (25).
 When called upon to make a roll, you want to meet or exceed the difficulty number of the task you are attempting.

 Whenever you are called upon to make a Stat or Skill roll, simply roll a d20, add your Stat modifier and your Skill rating to this number (more on this later), and hope that you meet or exceed the difficulty number of the task you are attempting.
 Easy peasy!

-Advantage & Disadvantage: Whenever you gain Advantage on a roll, circumstances are in your favor, and you roll the test twice and use the higher result.
+Advantage & Disadvantage: Sometimes circumstances (or pure, dumb luck) can affect actions that you undertake (for better or for worse).
+Whenever the GM determines that you gain Advantage on a roll, circumstances are in your favor, and you roll the test twice and use the higher result.
 Whenever you gain Disadvantage on a roll, circumstances are working against you and you roll the test twice and use the lower result.

 ASPECTS OF A CHARACTER